 ESG sub-grantees must provide data quality reports when reimbursement requests are submitted.
-Data quality reports will measure the levels of missing data for Universal Data Elements and Program Data Elements, among other quality measures.
-HMIS data reviewed will include, but is not limited to, demographics, completion of client income and benefits at program enrollment and discharge, and special needs.
+Data quality reports will measure the data errors for Universal Data Elements and Demographic Data Elements, among other quality measures.
+HMIS data reviewed will include, but is not limited to, demographics, completion of client income and benefits at program entry, exit, and disabling conditions.

 Reimbursement requests for programs with unacceptable levels of data quality may be held by DCA until data cleaning is complete and acceptable levels of data quality are apparent in relevant reports from HMIS, or from the HMIS comparable database for victim services providers.
-In general, acceptable data quality will be defined as no more than a five percent (5%) error rate for any item on the ClientTrack HUD Data Quality Report for all project types except street outreach.
-Ten percent (10%) error rate for emergency shelter destination only is acceptable.
+In general, acceptable data quality will be defined as no more than a five percent (5%) error rate for any item on the HUD Data Quality Report for all project types except street outreach.
+Ten percent (10%) error rate for emergency shelter destination only and street outreach programs are acceptable.
 Acceptable data quality for street outreach projects will generally be defined as no more than a fifteen percent (15%) error rate for any item on the ClientTrack HUD Data Quality Report.